Frequently Asked Questions

 Frequently Asked Questions1.
 How did New Horizons Music get started?

-2. How are New Horizons Music programs different from other music programs.
+2. How are New Horizons Music programs different from other music programs?

 3. I would like to join, but I don’t think I have any musical talent.
 Can I really do this?

 Professor Roy Ernst says that EVERYONE has musical talent.
 “In more than 40 years of teaching, I’ve never found anyone who couldn’t learn music.”
-If no one in you family makes music, you would become a great example for them by starting.
+If no one in your family makes music, you would become a great example for them by starting.
 Get a music stand, buy or rent a violin, viola, cello or bass and you can join us!

 4. I’m not 50 yet.
 Can I join?